py-smart-gardena/hass-gardena-smart-system/README.md

 ### TODO

-* Only tested with Smart Sensor and Water Control.
-Need to test with Mower, Irrigation Control and Power Socket.

 * Do we need support for more than one location?
 Should we make it possible to configure it?